mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 ## Networking

-Please make sure the following domains are accessible from the control plane nodes and worker nodes.
+Make sure the following domains are accessible from the control plane nodes and worker nodes.

 * k8s.gcr.io
 * registry.hub.docker.com